CatarinaGrilo/HPIM-SSM/README.md

 ##### Network Topology:

- In the network, R0 is the potential AW of R1 and R2, whereas R1 and R2 are the potential AW of R3 and R4, respectively.
-R1 has a better RPC than R2.
+ In the network, router R0 is the potential AW of routers R1 and R2, whereas routers R1 and R2 are the potential AW of routers R3 and R4, respectively.
+Router R1 has a better RPC than router R2.
 Router R0 is connected to a source through interface e0.
 Each router's root interface was selected manually, as were the Potential AWs.

  ![Promela Topologies](./Promela_network.png)